IBM Cloud Docs

 Want to configure logging and monitoring for fleets?
 After you complete the steps on this page, see Setting up observability for fleets.

-1. Gather the required networking values for the secret
+1. Gather the required subnet information for network placement

 To list all subnets.